Introduction to DevSecOps with GitLab CI/CD

 5.2.
 Signing up for GitLab Free Trial

-Before committing to a specific GitLab plan, you can take advantage of the free trial to explore its features.
-This trial period allows you to get hands-on experience with GitLab CI/CD and determine if it aligns with your DevSecOps goals.
+Before committing to a specific GitLab plan, you can use the free trial to explore its features.
+This trial period lets you get hands-on experience with GitLab CI/CD and determine if it aligns with your DevSecOps goals.

 Trial Duration